lorio/gatsby/docs/docs/quick-start.md

 ### Deploy your site

-Try using [Gatsby Cloud](https://www.gatsbyjs.com/cloud/) to build and deploy your site to one of many hosting providers.
+Try using [Gatsby Cloud](https://www.gatsbyjs.com/cloud/) to build and deploy your site.